yiqin/Plants-vs-Zombies/README.md

 * Configuration
 * Dependencies
 * Database configuration
-* How to run tests
+* How to run the game
+Fork the repo, and open the project.
+Run ''
 * Deployment instructions

 ### Contribution guidelines ###